Link Prediction with Untrained Message Passing Layers: Message Passing Architectures

-\paragraph{GIN \cite{xu2018powerful}} The Graph Isomorphism Network Convolution (GIN) is a simple architecture that is provably the most expressive among the class of GNNs and is as powerful as the Weisfeiler-Lehman graph isomorphism test.
-It is designed to capture the local structure of a graph by aggregating feature information from a node’s neighborhood.
-The mathematical formula for GIN is as follows:
+\paragraph{GIN \citep{xu2018powerful}} The Graph Isomorphism Network Convolution (GIN) is a simple architecture that is provably the most expressive among the class of GNNs and is as powerful as the Weisfeiler-Lehman graph isomorphism test.
+The MP step of GIN is as follows:

-where \(\Theta\) denotes a Multilayer Perceptron after each message passing layer, which in our implementation includes two Linear layers and a Rectified Linear Unit (ReLU) activation function following each Linear layer (code adapted from \cite{boker2023fine, finegranedmorris}).
+where \(\Theta\) denotes an MLP after each message passing layer, which in our implementation includes two Linear layers and a Rectified Linear Unit (ReLU) activation function following each Linear layer (code adapted from \cite{boker2023fine, finegranedmorris}).

-\paragraph{GraphConv \cite{morris2019weisfeiler}} GraphConv is a generalization of GNNs, which can take higher-order graph structures at multiple scales into account.
-The mathematical formulation of this is as follows:
+\paragraph{GraphConv \citep{morris2019weisfeiler}} GraphConv is a generalization of GNNs, which can take higher-order graph structures at multiple scales into account.
+The mathematical formulation of this is as follows: where \(W^{(l)}_{\{1,2\}}\) are learned weight matrices.